Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 Why Owners Choose NextGen Coastal for Retention

 We're not the cheapest property management option in coastal California.
-Our 5.9% management fee is transparent and competitive, but it's not a race to the bottom.
-Owners choose us because they understand that retention is revenue, and revenue is what drives returns.
-Here's what sets us apart:
+What we charge is transparent and competitive, but we're not racing to the bottom.
+Owners choose us because retention equals revenue, and revenue drives returns.

 • Local presence: we're headquartered in Costa Mesa, on the coast.
 Our team lives and works in the communities we serve.
 We're not a national franchise with a call center in another state.

-• Proprietary technology: our owner and tenant portals provide real-time visibility into financials, maintenance, and communication.
+• Proprietary technology: our owner and tenant portals provide real-time visibility into financials, maintenance, communication.
 You're never in the dark.

 Conclusion: Retention as a Competitive Advantage